nimrodshn/Shelterz/README.md

-Web App for public shelterz based on Google Maps API
+Web App for public shelters based on Google Maps API